-Melt the butter (if using) and add the minced garlic, parsley and oregano to your pan, sauté for about 30 seconds. (photos 1-2)
+Meanwhile, melt the butter (if using) and add the minced garlic, parsley and oregano to your pan, sauté for about 30 seconds. (photo 2)

 NOTE: It doesn’t take long for garlic to burn, so watch carefully and add the remaining veggies as soon as the garlic is golden.

 Add the mushrooms and zucchini to your pan and continue to sauté until reduced, approx. 3-4 minutes.
-Meanwhile, combine the wine, broth, milk, corn starch and chili flakes to a small bowl or measuring cup. (photos 5-6)
+Meanwhile, combine the wine, broth, milk, corn starch and chilli flakes in a small bowl or measuring cup. (photos 3-4)

 Then pour the mixture into the pan with the veggies and simmer until the sauce is slightly thickened. (photo 5)

-Now add your cooked spaghetti (and Parmesan, if using) to the pan and mix to coat. (photos 8-9)
+Now add your cooked spaghetti (and Parmesan, if using) to the pan and stir to thoroughly coat. (photo 6)

-Garnish with fresh basil, more red pepper flakes and vegan Parmesan cheese, if you’d like and dig in!
+Garnish with fresh basil, extra red pepper flakes and vegan Parmesan cheese, if you’d like and dig in!

 Absolutely.
 Use angel hair, linguine, or even short varieties like penne or rigatoni or any of your favourite shapes.

-Feel free to sub the veggies for any of your choice.
+Feel free to sub the veggies for any other vegetables you like.
 Green beans, asparagus, broccoli and peas would also be great here.
 This dish works best with in season produce, so choose your favourites, and enjoy.